nick-gauthier/ArchaeoGLOBE/README.md

 This repository contains the working files of data and code for our paper:

-> Stephens, L., D. Fuller, N. Boivin, T. Rick, N. Gauthier, A. Kay, B. Marwick, and the ArchaeoGLOBE project (2019). *Archaeological assessment reveals Earth’s early transformation through land use,*.
+> Stephens, L., D. Fuller, N. Boivin, T. Rick, N. Gauthier, A. Kay, B. Marwick, and the ArchaeoGLOBE project (2019). *Archaeological assessment reveals Earth’s early transformation through land use*.
 Science
 > <https://doi.org/10.1126/science.aax1192>

 The files that produced the published results are also archived at <https://doi.org/10.7910/DVN/CNCANQ>